pwyoon/pwyoon.github.io/_pages/talks.md

 ### Finding Equations for Parametrized Curves of an Affine Variety

-CUNY Directed Reading Program Presentation, The Graduate Center, CUNY, New York, NY, May 2025.
+**Poster presentation.** CUNY Directed Reading Program, The Graduate Center, CUNY, New York, NY, May 2025.